-- 1.1 The minimum restraint necessary, to accomplish necessary patient care and safe transportation, should be utilized - 1.2 Circulation to the extremities (distal to the restraints) will be evaluated q 5 minutes - 1.3 The restraints must not be placed in such a way as to preclude evaluation of the patient's medical status (e.g. airway, breathing, circulation) necessary patient care activities, or in any way jeopardize the patient medically - 2.
+- 1.1 The minimum restraint necessary, to accomplish necessary patient care and safe transportation, should be utilized - 1.2 Circulation to the extremities (distal to the restraints) will be evaluated q 5 minutes - 1.3 Leather or soft-restraints, designed specifically for patient restraint, are the only authorized method of restraining patients. - 1.4 The restraints must not be placed in such a way as to preclude evaluation of the patient's medical status (e.g. airway, breathing, circulation) necessary patient care activities, or in any way jeopardize the patient medically - 2.
 If the patient is under arrest and handcuffs are applied by law enforcement officers: - 2.1 The patient will not be cuffed to the stretcher and a law enforcement officer shall accompany the patient in the ambulance, if the handcuffs are to remain applied - 2.2 A law enforcement officer may elect to follow the ambulance in a patrol car to the receiving facility if the patient has been restrained on the gurney using leather restraints